 Website Editor’s Notes

-1. A link to the TES article is here.
+1. Here is a link to the TES article.

-4. Our webshop and catalogue are brimming wirh products to help schools and life in the classroom.
-See our Dining Hall resources here.
+4. Our webshop and catalogue are brimming with products to hlp schools and life in the classroom.
+See our Dining Hall resources.

 5. Jenny’s latest book, ‘How to Create Calm Dining Halls’ is now available for sale and is becoming very popular with schools.

-6. Jenny is available for training projects and conferences.
+6. Jenny is available for training projects and conferences , headteacher conferences and INSET training.
 Please get in touch to discuss your requirements and how we can help.
 For all enquiries please email firstname.lastname@example.org or phone 01225 767157.